uf-mil/mil/Jakes-Progress.md

 - [x] Submit a pull-request for the 3D Mouse
 - [x] Add headless simulation so we can run on Semaphore
     - [x] OR!
 Figure out how to run vispy headless on Semaphore

+- [x] Add controller-test montecarlos
+    - [ ] Submit a pull-request for controller-test montecarlos
+    - (I am expecting the integration tests here to fail because the controller is not implemented!)

-- [ ] Add integration tests for the PD Controller
+- [x] Add integration tests for the PD Controller
 - [ ] Submit a pull-request for the PD controller

 - [ ] Focus on vision (Implement visual odometry in some meaningful way - we need non-shitty cameras)